The Community Centre

-BIRMINGHAM BUDDHIST MAHA VIHARA NEW TEMPLE BUILDING DEVELOPMENT
+BIRMINGHAM BUDDHIST MAHA VIHARA BUILDING DEVELOPMENT

-The Temple is uniquely located off Hockley Circus at 216 New John Street west Hockley Birmingham B19 3UA.
+The Maha Vihara is uniquely located off Hockley Circus at 216 New John Street west Hockley Birmingham B19 3UA.
 It is bordering Farm Street to the North end New John Street to the West.
 To the East is a combination of low rise and multi-storey high rise residential blocks, while to the South is a row of commercial units.

 Birmingham is a diverse city with a number of multi- cultural and religious buildings.
 The development looks to build on the 20 years of service by improving the quality of the spaces and facilities to ensure it is well placed to serve the community for the foreseeable future.